C-W-D-Harshit/C-W-D-Harshit/readme.md

 A passionate Full Stack Developer
 ---------------------------------

-Hello, I am a highly skilled and experienced Full Stack Developer specializing in MERN (MongoDB, Express.js, React.js, Node.js) and JAMstack (JavaScript, APIs, and Markup) development.
-I offer a wide range of services, from creating simple yet elegant websites like portfolios, landing pages, and blog applications to developing comprehensive e-commerce marketplaces like Amazon and Flipkart.
-All my projects are meticulously crafted to be full stack and production-ready, ensuring seamless functionality and optimal performance.
+I’m a Full Stack Developer who loves building applications that make life easier.
+Using the MERN stack and JAMstack, I work on everything from personal projects to tools that help people collaborate better.
+I’m always eager to learn new technologies and enjoy creating solutions that genuinely help users.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [www.cleverdeveloper.in](http://cleverdeveloper.in)
 * ✉️  You can contact me at [hello@cleverdeveloper.in](mailto:hello@cleverdeveloper.in)
-* 🧠  I'm learning NestJs and Java
+* 🧠  I'm learning Electron.
 * 🤝  I'm open to collaborating on MERN and NextJs
 * ⚡  I'm Iron Man